 Final Thoughts

 Colors are an important supporting act in film.
-A wide color gamut such as DCI-P3 gives you a larger spectrum of colors to play with during the video editing and color grading process.
+A wide color gamut, such as DCI-P3, gives you a larger spectrum of colors to play with during the video editing and color grading process.
 It also allows you to enjoy Ultra HD, HDR, and 10-bit capabilities to the fullest.
-If video production and film editing is your main gig, it is important to look for a monitor that supports at least 95% DCI-P3 color space.
+If video production and film editing are your main gig, it is important to look for a monitor that supports at least 95% DCI-P3 color space.
 Even movie lovers can invest in DCI-P3 screens to get closer to a lifelike cinematic experience.

-But have you ever wondered what’s the difference between color grading and color correction?
-They are both key tasks in the realm of video editing, and you can read our guide to know more.
+But have you ever wondered what the difference is between color grading and color correction?
+They are both key tasks in the realm of video editing, and you can read our guide to learn more.
 Or discover ViewSonic ColorPro’s DCI-P3 monitors for your next award-winning movie.